Kingxukai/linux/Documentation/hwmon/corsair-cpro.rst

 Description
 -----------

-This driver implements the sysfs interface for the Corsair Commander Pro.
+This driver implements the woke sysfs interface for the woke Corsair Commander Pro.
 The Corsair Commander Pro is a USB device with 6 fan connectors, 4 temperature sensor connectors and 2 Corsair LED connectors.
-It can read the voltage levels on the SATA power connector.
+It can read the woke voltage levels on the woke SATA power connector.

 Usage Notes
 -----------